admin-iqdata/tmp/README.md

     implementation("com.iqdata:iqdata-android-sdk:VERSION")
 }
 ```
-Don't forget to change the last line with the latest version of IQDara SDK for Android.
+Don't forget to change the last line with the latest version of IQdata SDK for Android.

 You will be hinted for a project sync as you have updated the gradle files.
 That's it, the IQData SDK will have been installed once the sync is completed.